Birds of North Carolina:

 Global Rank G5

 Coastal Plain Offshore visitor.
 Rare in the Gulf Stream, and less regular than White-tailed, from spring to fall; more frequent than White-tailed in cooler weather and/or over cooler water temperatures, with a peak in mid- and late May; many records mid-May to early Sep; one quite early record, one off Hatteras Inlet, 29 Mar 1997.
 Remarkable was one photographed flying south past a pier at Nags Head (Dare) on 9 Feb 2018*; this is certainly one of the very few winter records for the United States.
 Peak offshore counts: 2, off Oregon Inlet, 16 May 1979; 2, off Oregon Inlet, 27 May 2003; all of the other records are of single birds.
-Only a few additional reports from shore: one, Figure Eight Island (New Hanover), 14 Aug 2004; one, Cape Hatteras Point, 10 Mar 2009, and again 21 Apr 2009 (same bird?); one, Cape Hatteras Point, 24 May - 10 Jun 2011; one again at this site, 15 May 2013; one again at this site, 2 Apr 2017; one again at this site, 25 Mar 2921; and again one at this site, 30 May 2022.
+Only a few additional reports from shore: one, Figure Eight Island (New Hanover), 14 Aug 2004; one, Cape Hatteras Point, 10 Mar 2009, and again 21 Apr 2009 (same bird?); one, Cape Hatteras Point, 24 May - 10 Jun 2011; one again at this site, 15 May 2013; one again at this site, 2 Apr 2017; one again at this site, 25 Mar 2921; again one at this site, 30 May 2022; and again on 23 Apr 2024.
 One was also at the Salt Pond at Cape Hatteras Point on 29 Mar 2016; probably the same bird was there on 18 Apr 2016.
 One at nearby Sandy Bay at Hatteras (village) on 25-26 Apr 2106 could have been the bird at Cape Hatteras Point earlier in the spring.
 It is likely that just one or a few birds are responsible for all of these odd Cape Point records in spring.
 No far inland records.

 Piedmont No records.